 There was insufficient adherence to the suggested biosafety protocols associated with a laboratory biorisk management system.
-Both questionnaires and checklists revealed a notable portion of laboratories facing the following challenges: infrequent completion of written risk assessments (25.9% and 0%), absence of biosafety manuals (11.4% and 0%), limited written standard operating procedures (SOPs) for various processes (10.1% and 8.6%), uncommon use of safety centrifuges equipped with separate rotor covers (25.3% and 11.4%), very few designated biosafety officers (1.9% and 0%), and a scarcity of biosafety training initiatives (15.8% and 2.9%).
+Both questionnaires and checklists showed a notable portion of laboratories facing the following challenges: infrequent completion of written risk assessments, absence of biosafety manuals, limited written standard operating procedures (SOPs) for various processes, uncommon use of safety centrifuges equipped with separate rotor covers, very few designated biosafety officers, and a scarcity of biosafety training initiatives.

-On a positive note, it is noteworthy that both the questionnaires and checklists revealed that waste management practices adhered to the current Greek regulations (72.2% and 97.1%).
-Samples were collected in a designated section of the laboratory (62.0% and 82.9%), lab surfaces and benches were routinely disinfected (76.6% and 91.4%), handwashing was conducted after each interaction with biological materials and prior to exiting the laboratory (62.7% and 94.3%), and activities such as smoking, eating, or drinking within the laboratory were strictly prohibited (62.7% and 85.7%).
+On a positive side, it is noteworthy to say that both the questionnaires and checklists revealed that waste management procedures adhered to the current Greek regulations.
+Samples were collected in a designated section of the laboratory, lab surfaces and benches were routinely disinfected, handwashing was conducted after handling biological materials and prior to exiting the laboratory, and smoking, eating, or drinking within the laboratory were strictly prohibited.